 a) Select display: Choose if you’d prefer an animated or static lobby and review available designs/samples.

-b) Decide lobby banners and logos (for e.g. if your exhibitors have paid extra to secure best logo visibility, their brand promotion should be prioritized over others).
+b) Decide lobby banners and logos (e.g. If your exhibitors have paid extra to secure the best logo visibility, their brand promotion should be prioritized over others).

-c) Discuss customizations: Explore other possible customizations with your virtual career fair vendors such as wall posters and visitor avatars.
+c) Discuss customizations: Explore other possible customizations with your digital career fair vendors, such as wall posters and visitor avatars.

 a) Hall background image